WA8LMF Home Page | Updated December 05 2019

 |Left-Clicking the link to a PDF will open the PDF file in your web browser.
 If Acrobat or another PDF reader is not installed, you will be prompted for a normal file download instead.||Right-Clicking the link to a file and choosing "Save Target As..." will initiate a file download to copy the file to your hard drive for off-line viewing or printing.|

 This file format is independent of computer, operating system, or application programs.
-PDFs can accurately reproduce highly-formatted pages produced by desktop publishing programs and advanced word processors.
+PDFs can accurately reproduce highly-formatted pages produced by advanced word processors or desktop publishing programs.
 Unusual fonts (including non-Latin character sets) used in the original composition are embedded in the file, and will reproduce correctly, even if the font is not present on your system.
 PDFs can also reproduce smoothly-scalable vector images (not jagged pixelated bitmaps) of technical diagrams produced by CAD, draw and mapping programs without needing the original program.
 At print time, the image can be automatically re-sized to the actual paper size regardless of the original layout size.

 PDFs are created from any program by issuing a "Print" command and selecting a virtual printer driver rather than your actual printer.
 A virtual printer driver called the "Distiller" is part of the full (purchased) version of Acrobat.
 It is actually a specialized PostScript printer driver that captures print output into a PDF file instead of sending it to a real printer.